AFulvio1/PythonHW/README.md

-# HomeWork-Python
+# Python HomeWork
-HomeWork of the course "Fondamenti di Informatica" in Sapienza, University in Rome.
+HomeWork for the "Programming Fundamentals" course of the Sapienza University of Rome